 Pain Around The Eyes

-If your headache ache is a deep pain that begins with one side of the face or behind one eye, probabilities are you have got a migraine.
-Migraines aren’t simply headaches; they’re part of a much-misunderstood series of symptoms that have an effect far more women than men.
+If your headache ache is a deep pain that begins with one side of the face or behind one eye, the probabilities are you have got a migraine.
+Migraines aren’t simply headaches; they’re part of a much-misunderstood series of symptoms that have an effect on far more women than men.
 Migraine ache often starts either on one side or behind one eye and may unfold to the face, jaw, or neck.

 If, however, your headache pain begins behind one eye but is sharp and excruciating, you may have a cluster headache.
 Cluster headaches are characterized by sudden, sharp bursts of pain placed behind one eye that may spread to the face, head, neck, and shoulders.